Privacy Policy

 a) by appropriately configuring the web browser, in particular by disabling third-party cookies – the user will then not receive any advertisements from external providers;

-b) by disabling conversion tracking cookies, by setting the browser to block cookies from the domain “www.googleadservices.com”, https://safety.google/privacy/ads-and-data/?hl=pl, with this setting being removed after cookies are deleted;
+b) by disabling conversion tracking cookies, by setting the browser to block cookies from the domain “www.googleadservices.com”, https://safety.google/privacy/ads-and-data/?hl=pl, note that this setting will be removed after cookies are deleted;

-c) by deactivating interest-based advertisements from providers within the self-regulatory campaign “About Ads” via the link http://www.aboutads.info/choices, with this setting being removed after cookies are deleted;
+c) by deactivating interest-based advertisements from providers within the self-regulatory campaign “About Ads” via the link http://www.aboutads.info/choices, note that this setting will be removed after cookies are deleted;

-d) by permanently deactivating Firefox, Internet Explorer, or Google Chrome in your browsers via the link http://www.google.com/settings/ads/plugin.
+d) by permanently disabling this feature in Firefox, Internet Explorer, or Google Chrome via the link http://www.google.com/settings/ads/plugin.

 Please note that full use of some parts of the Service may then be impossible.